fbpx

 Tune into this podcast episode with Kate Deiters and Zach Snyder as they unpack the key points of the legislation and discuss what this means for Medicare Advantage Organizations in the future.

-Medicare Advantage Provider Directory Accuracy Requirements
+Current Medicare Advantage Provider Directory Requirements

-Under the existing law, MA organizations must maintain clear, accurate, and standardized information about their provider network in their online and printed directories.1 The Centers for Medicare & Medicaid Services (CMS) requires MA organizations to provide plan directories to enrollees by October 15th each year, within 10 days of enrollment, and upon request by an enrollee throughout the year.
+Under the existing regulations, MA organizations must maintain clear, accurate, and standardized information about their provider network in their online and printed directories.1 The Centers for Medicare & Medicaid Services (CMS) requires MA organizations to provide plan directories to enrollees by October 15th each year, within 10 days of enrollment, and upon request by an enrollee throughout the year.

 In addition, MA organizations are required to have printable and searchable provider directories on their websites.
 Furthermore, they must maintain a publicly accessible Application Programming Interface (API) that complies with industry standards, providing a comprehensive and accurate directory of the MA plan’s contracted provider network.